-We invite prospective MPH students to contact our MPH student ambassadors directly to learn more about their firsthand experiences as students in our program.
-The students below are all available to correspond with and will be happy to answer your questions about the program from their perspective as enrolled students.
+We invite prospective master's students to submit questions to our team of student ambassadors to learn more about their firsthand experiences as students in our program.
+The students below are available to correspond with prospective students and are happy to answer questions about the program from their perspective as enrolled students.

 Please note that questions about admissions or the application process should not be directed to the student ambassadors, but to the NYU GPH Office of Admissions at firstname.lastname@example.org.

 Program: MPH in Global Health

 Program: MPH in Public Health Policy and Management